 Prospective students who possess a baccalaureate degree from an accredited college or university and who wish to enroll in graduate classes for credit but not a degree program must submit one official transcript confirming the baccalaureate degree and one letter of recommendation in addition to completing an abbreviated application for admission available through the Office of Graduate Admission.
-If approved, students can be considered non-matriculated for up to two semesters.
-At that time, students must apply for formal admission to a specific program, demonstrate the need for continued status as non-matriculated students, or withdraw.
+If approved, students can be considered non-matriculated for up to two terms.
+At that time, students must apply for formal admission to a specific program, demonstrate the need for continued status as non-matriculated students, audit courses for no credit, or withdraw.
 Special non-degree students are not eligible for Federal Stafford Loans.
 English and art graduate programs do not allow special non-degree students.

 All programs also require program-specific supplemental applications which may be downloaded as PDF documents from the program's application webpage.
 Online applicants are not required to submit separate supplemental applications as they are already included within the online application.

 All applications and supporting materials submitted to the Office of Graduate Admission are the property of Mills College and cannot be returned to the applicant for later use.

 Applicants who are still completing their degree should send official transcripts showing all completed and in-progress academic work.
 Upon completion of bachelor's degree, accepted applicants must also send one (1) official transcript confirming the awarded degree in order to be eligible for enrollment.

 Applicants who hold a bachelor’s degree from outside the US should reference the International transcript guidelines in this catalog.

 Recommendations should come from academic or professional contacts who can comment on the applicant's character and potential for graduate study.
 The Office of Graduate Admission strongly recommends applicants contact recommenders as early in the application process as possible.